Mermade/jgeXml/README.md

 consumer to interpret the namespace portions of element names.
 It can parse internal DTDs, but does nothing with them. xmlWrite minimally supports DTDs but you must build them and the DOCTYPE yourself.

-It can parse and transform XSD files as XML, conversion to JSON schema is planned.

 The parser is string-based; to process streams, read the data into a string first.
 It may be memory intensive on large documents.